svelte-pilot/svelte-pilot/README.md

 router.setState(state)
 ```

-Merge the state into the current route's state.
+Merges the state into the current route's state.

 ### router.go()